-A Few Practical Helps
+Few Practical Helps

-Here are some things that people have found helpful in dealing with various aspects of the mental and emotional struggles of anxiety, depression, seasonal affected disorder, and so forth.
+Here are some things that people have found helpful in dealing with various aspects of the mental and emotional struggles of anxiety, depression, seasonal affected disorder, and more.
 Not all of them will necessarily apply to all problems.
 You will have to go through them and ask the Lord to show you what will help your particular situation, or that of your loved one.
 The list may also suggest other things to your mind more useful to your specific situation.
 If you have a suggestion that you have found helpful that is not listed here, please send email.

 Lastly, these are not in order of importance.
 In some cases it would be very hard to determine what was more important.
-Of course, for the Christian, the spiritual aspects would be very important.
+Obviously the spiritual aspects would be very important.
 However, this does not mean these should be focused upon to the exclusion of others.
 As a friend of mine has repeatedly reminded me, the spiritual, physical and emotional are all very closely related to each other.
 At times it is very hard to determine what the "actual" cause is for our trouble.
 Because of this, it is best to treat all three areas simultaneously.
 This concept may offend the "deeply spiritual" who believe depression, anxiety, panic attacks, eating disorders, etc. are "nothing but sin" and "spiritual problems" and should be treated as such.
 We are not interested in opinions that stem from that kind of reasoning.
 1Thessalonians 5:23 And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
 Paul prayed for the whole body, soul and spirit of the Thessalonians to be preserved blameless.
-If he thought all three were important, we should also.
+If he thought all three were important, we should too.

 They may relate specifically to the difficulty which brought about the problem,